5 things to do on the first day of college classes

 1. Bring (at least) a notebook.

-Optional: bring your laptop or tablet to take notes.
+Optional: bring your laptop or table to take notes.
 Just keep in mind that some professors don’t allow note-taking on electronic devices, as computer screens can easily cause a distraction.
 It’s best to have at least a notebook and a writing utensil.

 Even though the first week is “syllabus week,” and you may think it’s unlikely you’ll have to take an excessive amount of notes, be prepared anyway.
 Strolling into the first day of class with no backpack, no notebook, and no pen is a surefire way to NOT impress your professors.
 Plus, you’ll probably receive a hard copy of the course syllabus in all of your classes, so it’s good to have a notebook (even better, a notebook with a built-in folder) to store them in.